 CAPTAIN BERK: On screen!

 ADMIRAL PATEL: Berk!
-You snivelling, little snot-ball.
+You snivellin’, little snot-ball.
 What orders did I give you?

 CAPTAIN BERK: Well, Ma’am, you told me to er, as it were, relocate all of the school meals to a planet that was, so to speak, er, beyond the edge of the er galaxy to prevent, as it might be, that is to say …

-ADMIRAL PATEL: Stop waffling, boy!
+ADMIRAL PATEL: Stop wafflin’, boy!
 What did I tell you not to do on the way?

-CAPTAIN BERK: You er, as it were, made your intentions clear that we should not, ah, get shot up by the Klingons, Ma’am.
+CAPTAIN BERK: You did make your intentions somewhat clear that we should not, ah, get shot up by the Klingons, Ma’am.

 ADMIRAL PATEL: And what did you do?